Kequc/passage-rpc/README.md

 #### send (method: string, [params: any], callback?: (error: Error) => void) => void

 Send a notification to the connected client.
+The server cannot expect a response from the client with the current implementation.
+The callback is only to let you know that the message was sent successfully.

 ```javascript
 client.send('myapp.welcome');